 Ken Goldberg is an innovative product and market strategy leader with keen business instincts and an entrepreneurial nature.
-He has a passion for developing & executing strategies to expand market opportunities and provide distinct value to shareholders, customers and patients.
+He has a passion for developing and executing strategies to expand market opportunities and provide distinct value to shareholders, customers, and patients.
 As an accomplished change agent, Ken is highly effective in building teams that meet customer needs and leading an organization that is accountable for results.

 Ken has worked in the healthcare and PBM industry for his entire career.
 He has watched as the industry coped with the entrance of MCOs, HMOs, PHOs, PPOs, and PBMs.
 He witnessed vertical integration at its best and at its worst; witnessing the industry cope and mature with these new pricing and valuation methodologies.
 He saw the entrance of capitation whereby physicians and hospitals were reimbursed not by the services they provided but rather by the number of patients which they agreed to own the responsibility of medical care.
 He began his formal career as a clinical social worker and was promoted through the healthcare arena numerous times over; always willing to accept new assignments and challenges.
 Ken was responsible for managing the PHO and the creation of the primary care operation at Cardinal Glennon Children's Hospital.
 At Express Scripts, Ken operated in the player-coach model as he provided strategic and tactical leadership to his team who were managing day-to-day operations, selling/upselling new products, and assuring PBM contract compliance.